The Global Glimm Property for C*-algebras of topological dimension zero

 \begin{cor} Let $A$ be a nowhere scattered \ca{} with finite nuclear dimension and topological dimension zero.
 Then $A$ is pure. \end{cor} \begin{proof} The \ca{} $A$ has the Global Glimm Property by \autoref{prp:GGP}.
 Thus, the result follows from \cite[Theorem~6.5]{AntPerThiVil24arX:PureCAlgs}. \end{proof}

-In \cite[Proposition~4.15]{KirRor02InfNonSimpleCalgAbsOInfty}, Kirchberg and R{\o}rdam show that a \ca{} is purely infinite if and only if it is weakly purely infinite and has the Global Glimm Property, and they ask if every weakly purely infinite \ca{} is purely infinite (\cite[Question~9.5]{KirRor02InfNonSimpleCalgAbsOInfty}).
-Using \autoref{prp:GGP}, we obtain a positive answer to their question for \ca{s} with topological dimension zero.
-This includes \ca{s} that are simple or have real rank zero, for which it was already shown in \cite{KirRor02InfNonSimpleCalgAbsOInfty} that weak pure infiniteness implies pure infiniteness.
+In \cite[Proposition~4.15]{KirRor02InfNonSimpleCalgAbsOInfty}, Kirchberg and R{\o}rdam show that a \ca{} is purely infinite if and only if it is weakly purely infinite and has the Global Glimm Property, and they asked if every weakly purely infinite \ca{} must in fact be purely infinite (\cite[Question~9.5]{KirRor02InfNonSimpleCalgAbsOInfty}).
+This question was settled affirmatively by Elliott and Rouzbehani \cite{EllRou23WkPITopDimZero} for \ca{s} with topological dimension zero, a class that includes both the simple and the real rank zero cases already treated in \cite{KirRor02InfNonSimpleCalgAbsOInfty}.
+We recover their result.